Yaakov Yisrael Kanievsky

-("decisor" of Jewish law), and the author of Kehilos Yaakov, "a multi-volume Talmudic commentary".
+(decider of Jewish law in new situations), and the author of Kehilos Yaakov, a 19-volume commentary on the Talmud.

 Biography

 Early years

-The Steipler was born in Ukraine to Rabbi Chaim Peretz Kanievsky, a Chernobyl Chassid and the local shochet, and the latter's second wife Bracha.
+Kanievsky was born in Hornostaypil, Ukraine to Rabbi Chaim Peretz Kanievsky, a Chernobyl Chassid and the local shochet (kosher slaughterer), and his second wife Bracha.
 It was the family's subsequent move to the town of Hornostaypil, from which his appellation, "the Steipler", was later derived.